 As professional UK Wedding Planners and designers, there’s nothing we adore more than planning a stunning winter wedding.
-Whilst the majority of our wedding planning clients select wedding dates throughout the summer season, every now and again a couple decides to embrace everything that winter has to offer and frankly, as wedding planners we do a little happy dance!
+Whilst many of our UK wedding planning clients select wedding dates throughout the summer wedding season, every now and again a couple decides to embrace everything that a winter wedding has to offer and frankly, as wedding planners, we do a little happy dance!

 With many UK wedding venues offering significant discounts to couples who choose an off-season date, not only are there huge cost savings to be made, there’s also the chance to plan a beautifully stylish wedding that embraces winter and bucks all of the summer styling trends.
 Here are three top tips for designing a stunning winter wedding.